allmende-app/allmende/server/README.md

 This command will start a Redis (Session DB) and a Mongo (DB for everything) containers.
 Addtionally, the command will build the server image by using the Dockerfile inside the "server" folder.
 The Dockerfile's function is a blueprint for the building progress.
 After the building is completed, the container will be started with the recently builded image with the environment variables inside the compose-file.
 If the server code changes, use this command because it will rebuild the image and the container.

 ### Local development
-If you consider to develop on the backend code and want the run the server locally without to run the server as an isolated container, then use this command.
+If you consider to develop on the backend code and want to run the server locally without to run the server as an isolated container, then use this command.
 ```bash
 docker-compose -f docker-compose.local.yml up -d
 npm run install